Abductors of Nigerian schoolgirls pretended to be soldiers - witness

 Boko Haram, which in the Hausa language broadly means "Western education is sinful", has previously attacked several schools as symbols of secular authority, killing pupils and teachers, as well as Christian churches and Nigerian state targets such as police, army and government offices.

-Nigerian police and army patrols were on Wednesday still scouring the bush and hills around Chibok for the missing girls.
+Nigerian police and army patrols were on Wednesday still scouring the bush and hills around Chibok for the missing girls, believed to number at least 100.
+Kubo said 129 girls had been at the school taking their exams when the abduction took place.

 Chibok is not far from a rugged area of forest, hills and caves where military officials say Boko Haram has camps near the border with neighbouring Cameroon.
 They have abducted girls in the past to be sex slaves for the fighters and to do camp work.